FrozenNode/Laravel-Administrator/readme.md

 ### 2.2.0
 - There is now an autocomplete option for relationships with a lot of potential values
+- You can now set the $expand property for a model to boolean true or any integer above 285 (i.e. pixels) to get more room for the edit form
 - New 'bool' field type
 - New 'enum' field type
 - New 'textarea' field type